 We also are subject to numerous post-marketing regulatory requirements, including the FDA's quality system regulations, which relate to the design, manufacture, packaging, labeling, storage, installation and servicing of our products, labeling regulations, medical device reporting regulations and correction and removal reporting regulations.
 Our failure or the failure by any manufacturer of our products to comply with applicable regulatory requirements could result in enforcement action by the FDA.
-FDA enforcement actions relating to post-marketing regulatory requirements or other issues may include any of the following:
+FDA enforcement actions relating to post-marketing regulatory requirements or other issues, including any issues arising from the not substantially equivalent letter described above, may include any of the following:

-- warning letters, untitled letters, fines, injunctions, product seizures, consent decrees and civil penalties; - requiring repair, replacement, refunds, customer notifications or recall of our products; - imposing operating restrictions, suspension or shutdown of production; - refusing our requests for 510(k) clearance or PMA approval of new products, new intended uses, or modifications to existing products; - requesting voluntary rescission of 510(k) clearances or withdrawing PMA approvals that have already been granted; and - · criminal prosecution.
+- · warning letters, untitled letters, fines, injunctions, product seizures, consent decrees and civil penalties; - · requiring repair, replacement, refunds, customer notifications or recall of our products; - · imposing operating restrictions, suspension or shutdown of production; - refusing our requests for 510(k) clearance or PMA approval of new products, new intended uses, or modifications to existing products; - requesting voluntary rescission of 510(k) clearances or withdrawing PMA approvals that have already been granted; and - criminal prosecution.